Visalia Grand Theft Defense Attorney

 Grand theft is normally charged as a felony; however, California law provides prosecutor latitude to charge grand theft as a misdemeanor based on the facts of the case and the defendant’s criminal history.
 A conviction for misdemeanor grand theft is no more than one year of imprisonment.

 In case of felony grand theft under the California Penal Code Section 489 felony grand theft is punishable as follows:

-(a) If the grand theft involves the theft of a firearm, by imprisonment in the state prison for 16 months, or two or three years.
+- If the grand theft involves the theft of a firearm, by imprisonment in the state prison for 16 months to 3 years.

-(b) If the grand theft involves livestock, by imprisonment in a county jail not exceeding one year, or by a fine not exceeding five thousand dollars ($5,000), or by both that fine and imprisonment.
+- If the grand theft involves livestock, by imprisonment in a county jail not exceeding one year, or by a fine not exceeding $5,000, or by both that fine and imprisonment.

-(c) In all other cases, by imprisonment in a county jail not exceeding one year
+- In all other cases, by imprisonment in a county jail not exceeding one year.

-If you have been arrested for the crime of grand theft in the Visalia, California area, contact an expert criminal lawyer as soon as possible to protect your legal rights.
+If you have been arrested for the crime of grand theft in the Visalia, California area, contact a criminal lawyer as soon as possible to protect your legal rights.